fyngyrz/soyacro/README.md

 So what this project does is provides built-in definitions of acronyms used in posts \(as long as they're in the acronym file, `acrobase.txt`.\) You can edit the `acrobase.txt` file and add acronyms, and you should, as you find yourself using them.
+You might keep an eye on the one in the project, as I seem to be adding to it regularly.
+Better yet, submit your additions here as a pull request, and we all win.

-In addition, there's a built-in macro processor that lets you build shortcuts for anything, signatures, etc., so you can make richer posts more easily.
+There is also a built-in macro processor that lets you build shortcuts for anything, signatures, etc., so you can make richer posts more easily.

 ### Contributions:

 I would particularly appreciate any pull requests that enhance the acronym file.
 Anything that is reasonable will be merged.
+Code PRs will be carefully checked and if suitable, I will happily accept those as well.

 ## Requirements / Installation: